webofthings/webofthings.js/README.md

 ## Why does this do?
 First, it implements a Web of Things server that you can run on any platform that supports Node.
 Second, it exposes the services and function of your sevice.

+## Want to know more about the Web of Things?
+Browse http://webofthings.org and/or buy the [Building the Web of Things Book](http://book.webofthings.io)